ray-project/ray/doc/source/serve/model_composition.md

 ### Advanced: Convert a DeploymentResponse to a Ray ObjectRef

 Under the hood, each `DeploymentResponse` corresponds to a Ray `ObjectRef` (or a `StreamingObjectRefGenerator` for streaming calls).
-In order to compose `DeploymentHandle` calls with Ray Actors or Tasks, you may want to convert the.
+In order to compose `DeploymentHandle` calls with Ray Actors or Tasks, you may want to resolve the response to its `ObjectRef`.
 For this purpose, you can use the {mod}`DeploymentResponse._to_object_ref <ray.serve.handle.DeploymentResponse._to_object_ref>` and {mod}`DeploymentResponse._to_object_ref <ray.serve.handle.DeploymentResponse._to_object_ref_gen>` developer APIs.

 Example: